Organic Statute of the Kingdom of Poland

-The Statute, signed by Emperor Nicholas I, replaced the personal union between the Kingdom of Poland and the Russian Empire with the "eternal incorporation" of Poland into Russia (a point that had actually been stated in the first article of the 1815 Constitution).
+The Statute, signed by Emperor Nicholas I, replaced the personal union between the Kingdom of Poland and the Russian Empire with the "eternal incorporation" of Poland into Russia (a point that had been stated in the first article of the 1815 Constitution).
 The Parliament (Sejm) of the Kingdom was abolished, and its army merged with the Russian Army.

 Remaining resemblances of autonomy left without change by the Statute included the Council of State, the Administrative Council, and the Bank of Poland.
 Out of five governmental commissions, two (military and religious/educational) were dissolved (leaving only treasury, justice and internal affairs).
 The power of the Namiestnik of Poland was increased.